tewidis/AOS/markdown/os_structure.md

             + Kernel mediation for protected procedure calls (PPC)
         - Memory effects
             + Locality loss
-    * L3 Solution to user border crossing
+    * L3 Solution to User Border Crossing
         - L3 accomplishes border crossing in 123 processor cycles
             + Includes TLB and cache misses
         - L3 calculated that the absolute minimum number of cycles on their architecture was 107; 123 is pretty good
         - Border crossing isn't inherently slower in their microkernel design
         - For reference, CMU's Mach took 900 cycles on the same architecture
-    * L3 Solution to address space switches
+    * L3 Solution to Address Space Switches
         - Address space tagged TLBs: in addition to the tag and index, the TLB contains the process for which a particular TLB is present (MIPS)
         - This means the TLB doesn't have to be flushed on context switch